Helping Children Reach Their Full Potential

 - Language comprehension difficulties (understanding concepts or following directions)

-- Feeding, chewing and swallowing disorders
+- Feeding, chewing, and swallowing disorders

 - Hearing loss

-- Resonance disorder and cleft palate
+- Resonance disorders and cleft palate

 - Stuttering disorders